 (Oxford Brookes, 2018)

-The licensing agreement is between the university’s technology transfer office and the business.
-Faculty do not negotiate their own licensing agreement with the university as it would be a conflict of interest due to the dual relationship of also being an employee.
-Similarly, faculty cannot seek legal counsel as faculty if the business has legal counsel because you cannot be represented by two legal entities.
+The licensing agreement is between the university’s TTO and the business.
+Faculty members do not negotiate their own licensing agreement with the university as it would be a conflict of interest due to the dual relationship of also being a university employee.
+Similarly, they cannot seek legal counsel as faculty members if their business also has legal counsel because you cannot be represented by two legal entities.

 Timing of Licensing to the University

 The sooner you do it, the more IP protection you have.
-However, the bills start coming due, so you may have to postpone it until you can raise the money required.
+However, the bills will start coming, so you may have to postpone obtaining a patent until you can raise the money required.

 Terms of a University Licensing Agreement